matiasleandronunez/TrelloCoreTest/README.md

 Once cloned, and after setting the credentials in the environmentconfig.json file, the solution can be run directly from Visual Studio 2019.

-Updated on 31 Jan 2021.
+Updated on 12 Feb 2021.
 All dependencies installed from NuGet for easy management.

 # Credentials Cofiguration